mcproxy/mcproxy/debug/README.md

 Displays the status of the multicast routing flag (mrt).
-It can only be hold by one socket per multiast routing table at a time):
+It can only be hold by one socket per multicast routing table at a time):

     /proc/sys/net/ipv4/conf/all/mc_forwarding
     /proc/sys/net/ipv6/conf/all/mc_forwarding